Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 <h1 id="01H821RTQ689TVKC3WBTZ610X7">User Feedback</h1>
 <h2 id="01H821RTQ6WTDZPVQ9GDX3M5QR">Star Rating</h2>
 <p>
-  <span>If possible, the SDK should provide a simple 1 to 5 star-rating interface for receiving user feedback about the application.
+  If possible, the SDK should provide a simple 1 to 5 star-rating interface for receiving user feedback about the application.
 The interface will have a simple message explaining its purpose, a 1 through 5-star meter for receiving users’ ratings, and a dismiss button in case the user does not wish to give a rating.
   This star rating has nothing to do with App Store/Google Play Store ratings and reviews.
-It is just for getting brief feedback from users to be displayed on the Countly dashboard.</span>
+It is just for getting brief feedback from users to be displayed on the Countly dashboard.
 </p>
 <div class="img-container">
   <img src="https://count.ly/images/guide/102515c-star-rating2x.png">